apollostream/apollostream.github.io/_includes/roadmap-philosophy-include.md

 ---

-## Stop #3: The Junkyard – Ideas We Will Not Return To
+## The Junkyard – Ideas We Will Not Return To

 Progress is not only building; it is also **unbuilding**.
 One of the most striking findings from the BFIH analysis is the extent of **negative progress**: entire families of once‑dominant views have been abandoned and are unlikely to return.[^1_3][^2_16]